Aliona83/My-first-project/README.md

 # Amazing Fountains
-This is my first project.
+This is my first project with Code Institute.
+I created this web .....